Category Archives: Europe

 What do we do with this?

-Pray: May our whole church be a truly visible habitation of God.
+Pray: May the Church truly be a visible habitation of God.

 Julian of Norwich — May 8